nasa/harmony-maskfill/README.md

 pip install -r mask_fill_harmony_pip_requirements.txt
 ```

-Note, that installation most be done within the `data` directory so the
+Note, that installation must be done within the `data` directory so the
 reference to `mask_fill_pip_requirements.txt` within the Harmony Pip
 requirements file can be resolved.